VA Home Loans For California Veterans

 - 10% down payment – 1.4% funding fee

-VA Home Loan Refinance Options
+VA Loan Refinance Options In California

 The VA also offers refinance options for veterans.
 Like purchase loans, the refinance options are flexible and affordable.

-VA Home Loan Streamline Refinance:
+VA Home Loan Streamline Refinance

-VA Home Loan FAQ
+VA Home Loan FAQs

 Can a surviving spouse use a veteran’s VA benefits?

-If the veteran was eligible for VA benefits and the surviving spouse didn’t remarry, then yes a surviving spouse can use a veteran’s benefits to buy a home to live in.
+If the veteran was eligible for VA benefits and the surviving spouse didn’t remarry, then yes, a surviving spouse can use a veteran’s benefits to buy a home to live in.

 Can you own more than one house with a VA loan?

-Typically you can only own one home with a VA loan, but there are exceptions.
-You must be able to prove that you have to move whether due to your job or you outgrew your home.
+Typically, you can only own one home with a VA loan, but there are exceptions.
+You must be able to prove that you have to move, whether due to your job or you outgrew your home.
 If the VA approves it, you can keep your existing home and use your remaining entitlement to buy another home.

-You may need a down payment on the new home if you don’t have enough entitlement to cover the new loan.
-The VA home loan in California one of the most attractive loans available today for veterans who live in California.
+You can qualify with no down payment, and you won’t pay mortgage insurance on the loan.
+The California VA home loan is one of the most attractive loans available today for veterans.